This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 If you have been here any length of time, you know our story.
 I’m not trying to beat a dead horse, but broken wives need to know that they are not alone.
 God is the mender of brokenness.
 There is hope, and there is healing.

-Our story started over 21 years ago in a high school Spanish class.
+Our story started over a decade and a half ago in a high school Spanish class.
 It involved a friend who played matchmaker and an ultimatum.
 She told a certain boy if he didn’t ask me to Prom that day, it would be too late and I would say no. After class let out, he met up with me in the hall.
 While nervously walking me to my next class he fumbled over the words, “Will you go with me to Prom?”
 And the rest, as they say, is history.

 The problem with the fairytale is that people bring baggage with them.
 The baggage he brought into our marriage was his ever-present struggle with pornography, and my baggage?
 Insecurity.

 The thing is, it’s not just my marriage suffering.
-We are not alone although it feels that way.
-The truth is that there are thousands of women suffering silently….
+Although it feels like it, we are not alone.
+Sadly, there are thousands of women suffering silently….